devlabscorp/LearnJava/README.md

-#Instructions to boot LearnJava locally
+#Instructions to boot LearnJava on tomcat